szoftveres/ttlcpu/README.md

      - Copies '/mcc/arch/ttlcpu/template.asm' to am/prog.asm
      - 'mcc' compiles 'prog.c' and extends am/prog.asm with the program output
      - 'am' takes 'am/prog.asm' and generates the bytecode
-     - 'burner' takes bytecode and AVRDude burns it into the ATmega8
+     - 'burner' takes bytecode and AVRDude burns it into the programmer